-(What do you think when you read in the news about a local cemetery being desecrated, a synagogue vandalized, or perhaps some centuries-old Hindu shrine blown to bits?
+(What do you think when you read about a local cemetery being desecrated, a synagogue vandalized, or perhaps some centuries-old Hindu shrine blown to pieces?

-This is what I hoped to express with the following nursery fable.
-If you find time to read it, please let me know what you think of it and the issues it raises. . -JWH)
+If you find time to read it, please let me know what you think. -JWH)

 “The Vampire Boy Who Did Not Believe in Baseball”: A Grim Fable